Fantasmic!: Tokyo DisneySea version

 Fantasmic! debuted at Tokyo DisneySea on April 28, 2011, replacing the BraviSEAmo! show in the Mediterranean Harbor.
-The show was originally planned to debut on April 23 with the park's 10th Anniversary "Be Magical!" celebration, but was delayed by the Great East Japan Earthquake in March 2011.
+The show was originally planned to debut on April 23 with the park's 10th Anniversary "Be Magical!" celebration, but was delayed by the Great East Japan Earthquake in the previous month.
 Originally, Fantasmic! was planned in 2001 for the park and the story would be themed around Tokyo DisneySea but was scrapped and instead DisneySea Symphony debuted.
-Many of the barges were reused from Tokyo DisneySea's former nighttime Christmas show “Candelight Reflections” but were reimagined.
+It is said that of the barges were reused from Tokyo DisneySea's former nighttime Christmas show "Candelight Reflections", but were reimagined.
 The Christmas tree barge was used for Mickey's sorcerer hat.
-This barge would also be used for Tokyo DisneySea's former nighttime Christmas show “Colors of Christmas” (2012–2019).
-The natural gas line in the harbor and 5 water cannons originally used for BraviSEAmo! were also repurposed.
+This barge would also be used for Tokyo DisneySea's former nighttime Christmas show "Colors of Christmas" (2012–2019).

-The show's score was recorded by the Royal Philharmonic Orchestra at Abbey Road Studios, composed by Don L. Harper, featuring Bruce Healey's theme from the original Fantasmic! at the US parks.
-The DisneySea version has new scenes and narrative elements, including scenes based on Aladdin, Finding Nemo, and Cinderella, and the original new song "Imagination".
+The show's score was recorded by the Royal Philharmonic Orchestra at Abbey Road Studios, composed by Don L. Harper, featuring Bruce Healey's theme from the original Fantasmic! at the U.S. parks.
+The DisneySea version has new scenes and narrative elements, including scenes based on Aladdin, Finding Nemo and Cinderella, and the original new song “Imagination”.
 This is the only version of Fantasmic! to not have a stationary stage, with the show taking place entirely on barges.
 All of the characters' dialogue and sung parts were recorded in Japanese by the characters' respective Japanese voice artists.

+This version of Fantasmic! was directed by Steven Davidson and because of this, he implemented technologies used in Disney California Adventure's World of Color nighttime spectacular.
+5 of the 6 barges were equipped with World of Color-style water fountains.
+One central, underwater water screen nozzle was installed under the harbor, as well as the 4 moving barges were equipped with water screens as well.
+This created the large-style water screen used in World of Color.
+The show itself is a hybrid version of Fantasmic! and World of Color.
+This concept would later be used in some form for Disneyland's renewal version in 2017 as it drew inspiration from Tokyo DisneySea's version.

 This version of Fantasmic! closed on February 29, 2020.
-It was originally scheduled to conclude its run on March 25, 2020 and then close March 26, but it was moved up due to the extended closure of Tokyo Disney Resort in response to the COVID-19 pandemic in Japan.
+It was originally scheduled to conclude its run on March 25 and then close on March 26, but was moved up due to the extended closure of Tokyo Disney Resort in response to the COVID-19 pandemic in Japan.

-On July 20, 2020 the Oriental Land Company announced that Fantasmic! would be replaced by an all-new nighttime spectacular in honor of Tokyo DisneySea's 22nd anniversary celebration, called Believe!
-Sea of Dreams.
-The show debuted on November 11, 2022.
+Fantasmic! was replaced by an all-new nighttime spectacular called Believe!
+Sea of Dreams, debuting on November 11, 2022.

-In late September, the Fantasmic! barges were spotted backstage.
-While it was thought that they would all be dismantled, it was discovered in February 2021 that Disneyland Paris had purchased the 4 main barges for Walt Disney Studios Park for a future nighttime spectacular on their future harbor/lagoon.
-This may be a similar version of Fantasmic!

-In early January 2021, two of the main Fantasmic barges were spotted circling the harbor most likely training drivers for the new show.

-On March 11, 2021, the former hat barge, now reimagined was docked in Mediterranean Harbor rehearsing for the new show.
+A few months after the end of “Fantasmic!”, the former hat barge was lifted out of the water and placed on a small area of the original dry dock (behind “Soaring, A Fantastic Flight” show building).
+The hat itself was dismantled, along with old equipment.
+The base was then refurbished for its new role in “Believe!
+Sea of Dreams”.